Chillvibe/Spark-RDD/README.md

-rdd aggregation:
+rddaggregation:

-We perform a series of transformations on an RDD of tuples, where each tuple represents a student's ID, their test score, and the date of the test.
-We\ll do this by:
+Perform a series of transformations on an RDD of tuples, where each tuple represents a student's ID, their test score, and the date of the test by:

 Creating a SparkConf object and a SparkContext object.